top of page

 The Historic Estate and its Architectural Legacy

 The Oldfields, originally from Norfolk, England, were among many affluent families who settled in the Saanich area during the early 20th century, drawn to its scenic beauty and proximity to Victoria.
 The estate passed through various owners over the decades with minimal major changes until 2017, when the current owners acquired it and embarked on a comprehensive renovation.
-This included modernizing the main residence, outbuildings, and extensive grounds—transforming an overgrown 17-acre property into a lush, sprawling garden while preserving its heritage character.
+This included modernizing the main residence, outbuildings, and extensive grounds, transforming an overgrown 17-acre property into a lush, sprawling garden while preserving its heritage character.

-The Challenge: Preserving Fragile 17th-Century Limestone
+Preserving Fragile 17th-Century Limestone

 Key difficulties included:

-The Process: From Foundations to Final Assembly
+From Foundations to Final Assembly

-• The restoration unfolded over approximately three months in 2017, a timeline that reflected the meticulous, deliberate pace required for heritage work.
+The restoration unfolded over approximately three months in 2017, a timeline that reflected the meticulous, deliberate pace required for heritage work.

-1. Site Preparation & Foundations:
+1. Site Preparation and Foundations

 Each feature’s location was excavated several feet deep until bedrock was reached.
 Aggregates were placed and compacted, followed by pouring large, reinforced concrete footers to provide a level, stable base capable of supporting the immense weight without settling.

-• 2.
-Stone Organization & Preparation:
+2. Stone Organization and Preparation

 The limestone pieces were carefully inventoried and laid out in front of their intended spots.
-Missing sections in the arches and rounded window were recreated from spare material—shaped by hand using traditional stone-cutting techniques to match the original profiles, textures, and patina.
+Missing sections in the arches and rounded window were recreated from spare material, shaped by hand using traditional stone-cutting techniques to match the original profiles, textures, and patina.

-• 3.
-Doorway Rebuilds:
+3. Doorway Rebuilds

-• 4.
-Archway Assembly:
+4. Archway Assembly

 The arches proved more labor-intensive.
-Placed by hand and temporarily braced, they required extensive steel reinforcements: strapping along the sides into the concrete wall behind, plus custom buttresses at pressure points.
+Placed by hand and temporarily braced, they required extensive steel reinforcements, including strapping along the sides into the concrete wall behind, plus custom buttresses at pressure points.
 The lime mortar ensured a level joint but offered limited structural hold, so stability relied on the hidden steel framework.

-• 5.
-Rounded Window Reconstruction:
+5. Rounded Window Reconstruction

-• The entire process was both challenging and deeply rewarding, blending historical reverence with practical innovation.
+The entire process was both challenging and deeply rewarding, blending historical reverence with practical innovation

 Lasting Impact & Lessons Learned